-24. Do attorneys employed by the Public Defender Service (PDS) in the District of Columbia qualify as "public defenders" as that term is defined under the John R. Justice statute (42 U.S.C.
-3797cc-21(2)?
+24) Whether employees of Public Defender Service (PDS) in the District of Columbia qualify as "public defenders" as that term is defined under the John R. Justice statute (42 U.S.C.
+3797cc-21(2).

 The statute defines "public defender" to mean an attorney who-